 FBBH home visitors receive training on the FBBH curriculum and topics such as safe sleep, Period of PURPLE Crying®, administering medications, preparing formula, growth and development, preventing injury, and coordinating care.
 Training is also provided on the Ages & Stages Questionnaire®, Third Edition (ASQ-3), the Ages & Stages Questionnaire®: Social-Emotional (ASQ:SE-2), and the Family Map Inventory.

 There is no staff certification process.

 In-service staff training

 At least quarterly, home visitors are required to participate in ongoing training and professional development opportunities, offered internally and through the Arkansas Home Visiting Network Training Institute.
 The training focuses on children’s health issues, home visiting strategies, case management, and other topics relevant to the FBBH program and participating families.
 FBBH home visitors must complete the required continuing education hours as specified by their licensing board.
 FBBH nurses must maintain Cardiopulmonary Resuscitation Basic Life Support certification.

 FBBH faculty and staff provide the core FBBH training.
 Local ASQ-3 and ASQ:SE-2 trainers, the Family Map Inventory developers, and the Arkansas Home Visiting Network Training Institute provide additional training.

 The information contained on this page was last updated in May 2020.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Following Baby Back Home on April 10, 2020.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by Following Baby Back Home in April 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.